Want to get into football but feeling stuck?

-This is actually a cool innovation that promotes meritocracy and competition.
-In the US, bad teams play an entire terrible season and still know that next year they’ll still be in the league (hi, Cleveland Browns).
+This is a cool structural innovation that promotes meritocracy and competition.
+In the US, terrible teams play an entire season and know that next year they’ll still be in the league (hi, Cleveland Browns).
 This leads to meaningless games and awkward situations where US sports teams will tank to come in last in hopes of getting a high draft pick.
 This is bad for fans.

 Another cool thing is that promotion means that theoretically any team in a country could one day play at the top level.
 The English football league system has 11 connected leagues.
-Theoretically your local rec league team could keep winning and make it all the way to the Premier League.
+That means a local rec league team could keep winning and make it all the way to the Premier League one day.
 And there are countless examples of teams that have climbed multiple leagues over the years.